Websoft9Archive/ansible-ghost/docs/solution-personalization.md

 2. Click【Theme Marketplace】, find the theme you want and download the compressed file for the theme, such as a zip file.
   ![Ghost Theme Setting](https://libs.websoft9.com/Websoft9/DocsPicture/en/ghost/ghost-setthemes-websoft9.png)

-3. Click【Upload a theme】and【Active】
+3. Click【Upload a theme】and【Active】.
 Theme uploaded is stored in the directory */data/wwwroot/ghost/content/themes* on the server.
 You can modify the file included to make theme personalization at code level.

 ## Languages